top of page

 • Washing up liquid - accessible and good for removing stubborn poo.
 Add to a bucket then fill with warm water.

-• Disinfectant - F10, Safe4, Johnson's Clean and Safe, etc. Can be bought concentrated then diluted at home.
+• Disinfectant - F10, Safe4, Johnson's Clean and Safe, etc. Can be bought concentrated then diluted at home into a spray bottle.
 Use at least every other clean out.
-Can be used to clean then washed off, and/or sprayed onto surfaces and left to dry.
+Can be used to clean, then washed off, and/or sprayed onto surfaces and left to dry.

 • White vinegar - accessible and good for removing bad smells.
 Add to a bucket of warm water or to rat laundry.
 Can smell after use, but soon dissipates.